 Major elements of this commitment require the following:

 - For oil palm: compliance to the requirements of the RSPO (2018 Standard) namely, no use of paraquat, no use of chemicals listed under the Stockholm Convention and Rotterdam Convention or World Health Organisation (WHO) Class 1A and 1B pesticides.

 - For tea, rubber and banana: compliance to the requirements of Rainforest Alliance as per their Lists for Pesticide Management, Lists of Prohibited and Risk Mitigation Use Pesticides.

 Pests are controlled through Integrated Pest Management (IPM) plans, specific to each region and crop.
 These plans are based on regular monitoring of the plantations, to determine when an intervention is necessary.
 The objective is not to eradicate pests, but to maintain them below acceptable thresholds.
 The first line of defense against natural pests is nature itself.
 IPM relies on natural predators of pests, and antagonistic plants.
 Chemicals are also used, in a controlled manner, and are assessed annually for their relevance.

 The Mukomuko mill, in Sumatra, is now also producing electricity with a biogas generator.
 The electricity is fed to the national grid, supporting the efforts of Indonesia to extend power supply to remote areas.

-In the Bukit Maradja palm oil mill, also in Sumatra, an advanced composting plant has been recently commissioned to produce high quality compost for our plantations.
+In the Bukit Maradja palm oil mill, also in Sumatra, an advanced composting plant has been recently commissioned to produce high quality compost for SIPEF's plantations.
 It maintains aerobic conditions throughout the process, which means that there is no production of methane when effluent from the mill is applied on the empty fruit bunches (EFB).